lindsay-stevens/openclinica_scripts/OC_XML_to_SAS_R_CSV/r_with_factors/README.md

 - Question labels applied to all variables
 - All metadata available, including year of birth even and crf level data
 - When excluded from the export definition, variables will not appear as empty columns
+- Partial date is outputted as string so it will show more than just the year

 # Usage
 - Place all files in same folder